hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 - Use for loop to iterate over each FASTQ file
 - Dump out bad reads into a new file
-- Get the count of the number of bad reads
+- Get the count of the number of bad reads and generate a summary file
-- And after all the FASTQ files are processed, we generate one summary file of the bad read counts (the number of bad reads found in each FASTQ file)
+- And after all the FASTQ files are processed, write the summary to a log file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...